Toroidal compactifications of the moduli spaces of Drinfeld modules

 To reduce various problems to the case of complete discrete valuation rings, the following lemma is useful.

-\begin{sblem} Let $R$ be an integral domain with field of fractions $K$ and let $I$ be an ideal of $R$.
-Assume $R$ is an excellent ring.
-Let $E$ be the set of all discrete valuation rings $\cV$ such that $R\subset \cV \subset K$ and such that the maximal ideal $m_{\cV}$ of $\cV$ contains $I$.
+\begin{sblem} Let $R$ be an excellent integral domain with field of fractions $K$, and let $I$ be an ideal of $R$.
+Let $\cE$ be the set of all discrete valuation rings $\cV \subset K$ containing $R$ and with maximal ideal $m_{\cV}$ containing $I$.